Saturday, December 8, 2018

 Disappointments come to everyone, believers and non believers alike.
 In this world you will have trouble, it's a given.

-At age 35 I became a believe in the sweet gospel and from that point on my perspective of Christmas change.
-We still give gifts, cook tons of good food, enjoy what ever family that comes around on Christmas but the meaning behind all that does dim in light of the love of God for us as the Christmas story is read.
+At age 35 I became a believer in the sweet gospel and from that point on my perspective of Christmas change.
+We still give gifts, cook tons of good food, enjoy what ever family that comes around on Christmas but behind all that does dim in light of the love of God for us as the Christmas story is read.

 My Grandma and Grandpa were believers so I know at some point in my life I heard that Christmas story read but when a heart is living in disappointment it's hard for truth to get through.
 Disappointment saddens us and even can makes us so angry we make others pay for our past and present disappointments.
 Disappointment focus is all about me, what I did not have, what I did not get, what I think I deserve.
 When we focus we sit ourselves up for disappointments.

 One way to get over personal disappointment is to get involved in others lives.
 You find out rich or poor, everyone has disappointment.
 Even though my childhood years were rough I have met many who have had it worst and still having it worst than I did.
 My past does not own me, God owns my past, He knew how often I would be disappointed and He knew if I turned them over to Him He would make something beautiful with them.